Looking for the lowdown on the down-low glow? We’ve got you covered.

-Almost all vaginas smell a bit ‒ usually a bit musty and sometimes a little sour, almost like damp.
+Almost all vaginas smell a bit (and this is natural, nothing to feel awkward about) ‒ but women can usually a bit musty or earthy or sometimes a little sour, almost like damp.

 If your vagina smells fishy, sour, or sweeter than usual, it could be a sign that something’s off.

-Usually, your vagina has its own way of sorting itself out if this is the case ‒ you may notice that your vaginal discharge is more watery than usual, for example.
+Usually, your vagina has its own way of sorting itself out if this is the case (it is usually self-sustaining) ‒ you may notice that your vaginal discharge is more watery than usual, for example.